Growing up in Mantua #16

 After recently reading “Start with Why” by Simon Sinek I understand the Declaration of Independence much better now.
 It is our country’s “why” document.
 Many people talk about the Constitution as a sacred document and I believe in it wholeheartedly but that is the “what” and “how” document.
 The Declaration of Independence is Why we became a nation.
 Many of us interpret the Constitution in different ways but we do agree in the general premise of why we are here, for life, liberty, and the pursuit of happiness.

 So, today as I celebrate another Independence day here in the United States.
 I remember days long ago and the peace I had growing up, and I also spend time recalling how this country began, its flaws, and strengths, and how we can do better.

-If you like my blog, please click the heart to recommend and share.
+If you like this blog please click the heart to recommend it and share.
 Thanks.